Portland Motorcycle Accident Attorney

 Issues Facing Motorcyclists

-Department of Transportation’s statistics indicate that 14% of all roadway deaths are attributed to motorcycle accidents despite the fact that motorcycles account for less than 1% of vehicles traveled.
+Department of Transportation’s statistics indicates that 14% of all roadway deaths are attributed to motorcycle accidents despite the fact that motorcycles account for less than 1% of vehicles traveled.
 There are many potential explanations for this annual increase including:

 - close to 100% increase in the number of motorcycles on the road (approximately 8 million);